UtrechtUniversity/ricgraph/README.md

   The objective is to get metadata from objects from a source system in a process called "harvesting".
-  That means that e.g. persons and publications can be harvested from one system, datasets from another system, and software from a third system.
+  That means that e.g. persons and publications can be harvested from one system, data sets from another system, and software from a third system.
   Everything found will be combined into one graph.
 * Ricgraph can harvest from many sources, and you can write your own harvesting scripts.
 Example scripts are included to